Zeex/sampgdk/README.md

 SA:MP Gamemode Development Kit for C++ 2.0
 ==========================================

 Major differences from 1.x:
 ---------------------------

 *    Callback system is fully rewritten

      Now you just export needed callbacks as other plugin functions like Supports or Load.

 *    Many compilers, one library

-     The dynamic library can be binary compatible across different compilers, e.g. there's no need for two different .dll's for MinGW and VC++ as before.
+     The dynamic library can be binary compatible across different compilers, e.g. there's no need for two different .dll's for MinGW and VC++.

 *    Single header